Indonesian presidential candidates are trying social media and K-pop to win over young voters. Will it work? - ExBulletin

 K-pop also played a role in the contenders' campaigns.

-South Korean groups are incredibly popular in Indonesia, where their huge fan base has organized behind political causes, staging online protests against a controversial law and a recent fundraiser for trapped Palestinians. the Israel-Hamas war.
+South Korean groups are incredibly popular in Indonesia, where their huge fan base has organized to support political causes, holding online protests against a controversial law and a recent fundraiser for Palestinians trapped in the war between Israel and Hamas.

-Subiantos Gerindra Party held a lottery for free tickets to see popular South Korean girl group BLACKPINK, asking participants to take a photo in front of a Subianto billboard and post it on Instagram or X, formerly Twitter.
+Subianto's Gerindra Party held a lottery for free tickets to see popular South Korean girl group BLACKPINK, asking participants to take a photo in front of a billboard of Subianto and post it on Instagram or X, formerly Twitter.

 Kim, a South Korean immigrant, also promised to try to attract more K-pop stars to Indonesia and reduce ticket prices for their concerts, as well as build ties with his home country for collaboration on education and more job opportunities for Indonesian youth. .

-Jakarta residents are very familiar with the term K-pop.
+“People in Jakarta are very familiar with the term K-pop.
 They hear it every day.
-It's catchy and easy to understand, Kim told The Associated Press.
+It's catchy and easy to understand,” Kim told the Associated Press.

 It's no surprise to see politicians using K-pop to vote, said Karlina Octaviany, a longtime millennial fan and digital anthropologist.

 Baswedan's supporters have also sought to capitalize on K-pop culture, with popular X account @aniesbubble posting about his campaign activities in Korean.
-The account claims to not be part of the Pretenders' campaign, but this could not be independently verified and messages to the user went unanswered.
+The account claims not to be part of the candidate's campaign, but this could not be independently verified and messages to the user went unanswered.

 With so much emphasis on winning over K-pop fans, mainly young people and women, Octaviany said it is vital that fans don't lose sight of the issues when voting and even after the election.

-Note: - UPDATE: St. Mary's County EMS vehicle involved in serious traffic crash in Hollywood – Southern Maryland News Net